Right Waste, Right Place

 Soft plastics collected through RecycleSmart are recycled in Australia by APR Plastics.
 The soft plastics collected are recycled back into food-grade plastics to be used again.

-To book a Power Pickup, visit recyclesmart.com/pickup or download the RecycleSmart App from the Apple of Play Store.
+To book a Power Pickup, visit recyclesmart.com or download the RecycleSmart App from the Google Play or App Store.

 Textiles